zeek/zeek/frameworks/file-analysis.rst

 ===============

 There are builtin file analyzers which can be attached to files.
-Once attached, they start receiving the contents of the file as Bro extracts it from an ongoing network connection.
+Once attached, they start receiving the contents of the file as Zeek extracts it from an ongoing network connection.
 What they do with the file contents is up to the particular file analyzer implementation, but they'll typically either report further information about the file via